-- Fresh cilantro or basil, for serving
+- Fresh cilantro, basil, or scallions, for serving

-- Heat a large non-stick skillet over medium heat and add enough oil to coat the bottom.
+- Heat a large skillet over medium heat and add enough oil to coat the bottom.
 Arrange half of the eggplant in a single layer in the skillet and cover tightly with a lid.
 Cook until golden brown, 3 to 4 minutes, then flip and brown the other side.
-Remove the eggplant from the skillet and cook the second batch, adding more oil as needed.
+Remove from the skillet and cook the second batch, adding more oil as needed.
 Remove all the eggplant and set aside.